inbeacon/cordova-plugin-inbeacon/documentation/example-code.md

 There is also a [complete example project available](https://github.com/inbeacon/inbeacon-cordova-example)

-## Minimal application
+## Standard application

-For the most simple implementation, in index.js just do a refresh in onDeviceReady of your app object, like this:
+For the most common implementation, in index.js just do a refresh in onDeviceReady of your app object, like this:

 ```
 onDeviceReady: function() {